gruntjs/grunt-docs/Project-Scaffolding.md

 ```

 ### exports.warnOn
-If this optional (but recommended) wildcard pattern or array of wildcard patterns is matched, grunt will abort with a warning that the user can override with `--force`.
+If this optional (but recommended) wildcard pattern or array of wildcard patterns is matched, Grunt will abort with a warning that the user can override with `--force`.
 This is very useful in cases where the init template could potentially override existing files.

 ```js
 exports.warnOn = wildcardPattern;